Automating Sensor Characterization with Bayesian Optimization: CCD: Design and Operation

 The amplifier architecture of the \sisero{} sensor is shown in Fig.~\ref{fig:nsisero} ~\citep{SiSeRO_PRL_2024}.
 In order to operate the sensor, the MOSFET must be properly biased.
 The bias point is determined by the gate-to-source voltage $V_{GS}$ applied to AG and the drain-to-source voltage $V_{DS}$.
 Together, these voltages set the drain-to-source current $I_{DS}$, which directly controls both the sensitivity and the noise of the amplifier.
 The bias point also defines the potential well of the internal gate, thereby affecting charge transfer between the CCD and the double-gate MOSFET.
 The CCD summing gate (SG) and output gate (OG) exhibit parasitic capacitive coupling to AG, introducing additional dependence of the MOSFET bias point on their voltages.
 Finally, the isolation guard voltage $V_I$ is a p-type implant that isolates the n-type region in the amplifier from the n-type substrate of the p-channel CCD array.
 It is critical in the operation of the sensor because any flow of electrons from the n-type substrate of the CCD has a direct influence on $I_{DS}$.
 On the front-end electronics, an offset voltage $V_{Offset}$ shifts the output signal from the sensor into the range of the digital readout.
+An improperly chosen offset voltage can push the signal outside the ADC’s linear range, leading to saturation or a loss of usable dynamic range.
 Importantly, the resulting output signal reflects the combined influence of all these voltages and cannot be fully optimized by adjusting them independently.

 The sensor’s output is a 2D image, where each pixel value is proportional to the accumulated charge and an added baseline from the readout electronics.
 The sensor signal $S$ is the median level of the active pixels in the detector minus the baseline level.
 This is estimated when the sensor is exposed to a fixed, low level of light (approximately 1000 photons per pixel).
 The noise $N$ consists of amplifier noise in the sensor and other artifacts from the system readout.
 The maximum signal-to-noise ratio $\mathrm{SNR} = \frac{S}{N}$ is achieved through tuning of the bias voltages, clock levels, and clock timings.
 Traditionally, this tuning is performed by sequentially scanning a predefined parameter space and relying on expert input to identify the optimal operating conditions.